18 Merle Dog Breeds

 Updated on

-There’s no doubt about it.
-The merle color pattern is striking.
-Dogs with this trait might also have similar variations on their noses and pads, and one or two blue eyes.
+The merle color pattern is striking, and dogs with the trait might also have similar variations on their noses and pads and one or two blue eyes.
 Some breeds are more likely to have this coloration than others.
-It can show up if one or both of the genes for this characteristic are present in the pup’s DNA.
+It can show up if one or both genes for the characteristic are present in the pup’s DNA.

-Sometimes, dogs carry the gene but don’t show any signs of it.
-That’s called a cryptic or phantom merle.
+Sometimes, dogs carry the gene but don’t show any signs of it, which is a cryptic or phantom merle.
 A dog that has both merle genes is a double-merle.
-Unfortunately, this trait can carry other undesirable characteristics, such as hearing or vision problems, if two merle pups are bred.
-Luckily, there are DNA tests that can determine the genetic makeup of your pooch so that you can avoid mating at-risk dogs.
+Unfortunately, the trait can carry other undesirable characteristics, such as hearing or vision problems, if two merle pups are bred.
+Luckily, there are DNA tests that can determine your dog’s genetic makeup so that you can avoid mating at-risk dogs.

 1. Shetland Sheepdog

-The name of the Shetland Sheepdog shares a common trait with the ponies of the same moniker.
+The Shetland Sheepdog shares a common trait with the ponies of the same moniker.
 Farmers selectively bred both animals smaller because of the scarcity of food in the rugged terrain where they lived.
-As his name implies, this pooch is a herding dog and still bears quite a resemblance to standard-sized Collies from which they were bred.
-An early name for the pup was Shetland Collie.

 2. Australian Shepherd